hernandanielzamora/Vet-Clinic/README.md

 - Use [schema.sql](./schema.sql) to create all tables.
 - Use [data.sql](./data.sql) to populate tables with sample data.
 - Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
 Use them responsibly!**

+### Setup

+Clone this repository to your desired folder:

+  1 - Go to the <> Code section in the repository. <br></br>
+  2 - Select the https tab and copy the url provided. <br></br>
+  3 - Use the git clone command in the root of the folder where you will save the project.<br></br>

+Note: For more information you can visit <a href="https://docs.github.com/es/get-started/getting-started-with-git/about-remote-repositories" target="_blank">About remote Repositories</a> and <a href="https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop" target="_blank">Adding and cloning repositories</a>.

+### Prerequisites

+In order to run this project you need:
+- Visual Studio Code
+- PostgreSQL
+- PSQL
+- SQLTools

+### Usage

+To make use of the project, you must create or have a vet_clinic database with a table.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <a name="readme-top"></a>